csatuic/cs361-website/docs/homeworks/homework1.md

 github_link: https://classroom.github.com/a/JducbSC2
 # skeleton_repo: 'csatuic/cs361-hw1-skeleton'
 ---
+import Link from '@docusaurus/Link';
+import site from '@site/course.json'

-# Homework 1: The ELF format
+## The ELF format

 This homework is meant to get you familiarized with the concept of symbols and how they relate to compiling and linking executables.